 • Athletic tickets

-• Spring break, or other vacations
+• Spring break or other vacations

-A note on clothes.
-It’s not mandatory to buy every piece of spirit wear you find in the student union.
+A note on clothes: It’s not mandatory to buy every piece of spirit wear you find at the student union.
 You can keep it simple with your wardrobe.

-You can make an estimate of how much you spend on each category if you aren’t totally sure.
-If you’re not sure, take a look back into your checking account statements or credit card statements and see what you’ve spent in past months.
+You can ballpark how much you spend on each category if you aren’t sure by looking at checking account or credit card statements and seeing what you’ve spent in past months.

 • Budget-tracking apps

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.